mitmedialab/cameracultureblogs/autodiffsimple/autodiffsimple.md

 ## Dual Numbers

-There is a kind of number very similar to complex numbers that give us the properties we need to perform AD.
+There is a kind of number very similar to complex numbers that give us the properties we need to perform auto-diff.
 Dual numbers have the nice property that when you calculate with them, they bring along their own derivative.

 Dual-numbers can be defined in similar way to complex numbers: